tooward/sidekick/src/app/components/usermgt/readme.md

 A basic implementation of the authentication for Firebase using AngularFire.
 Currently supports email authentication only.

 # TODO
-- Add OAuth for Google and other providers.
+- [ ] Add OAuth for Google and other providers.
+Use the [Firebase UI](https://github.com/firebase/firebaseui-web) for this.
-- Isolate into a standalone module.
+- [ ] Isolate into a standalone module.
-- Possibly move to use the firebase javascript self contained system.

 # Sources